-Modular energy storage + fuel cells: hybrid power for remote and high-load sites | AltEnergyMag
+Modular energy storage + fuel cells: hybrid power for remote and high-load sites

 - CAPEX vs long-term value: Modular - Higher CAPEX / Lower risk; Monolithic - Lower CAPEX / Higher risk

-•Battery power (kW): size for the critical transient — usually 1-3× expected short-term load swings.
+•Battery power (kW): size for the critical transient - usually 1-3í- expected short-term load swings.

 •Battery energy (kWh): sized for desired minutes to hours of ride-through; 1-4 hours is common for smoothing/black-start.